Braille music

 Braille music is a braille code that allows music to be notated using braille cells so music can be read by visually impaired musicians.
 The system was incepted by Louis Braille.

 Braille music uses the same six-position braille cell as literary braille.
 However braille music assigns its own meanings and has its own syntax and abbreviations.
 Almost anything that can be written in print music notation can be written in braille music notation.
 However, the notation is an independent and well-developed system with its own conventions.

 The world's largest collection of the notation is at the Library of Congress in the United States.

 Learning Braille music

-Braille music is in general neither easier nor harder to learn than print music.
-Visually impaired musicians gain the same benefits upon learning to read braille music as sighted musicians who learn to read print music.
+Braille music, as with print music, uses a notation system to transcribe the notes, rhythm, and other aspects of a piece of music.
+Because blind musicians may need both hands to play their instrument, braille music is designed to ease the memorization of a score.
+Some aspects of the system are therefore more logical or simplified compared to print music; for example, identifying Middle C requires simply reading the written note rather than understanding where it falls on a staff.
 Visually impaired musicians can begin learning braille music about the time they have reasonable competence reading literary braille.